 From time to time my wife will think outside the box in the kitchen.
 Usually this ends up somewhere between ho-hum and disaster.
 One such occasion occurred on January 1, 2000 when she served pancakes for breakfast.
 The first bite—which was also my last—had the wrong texture and taste.
 Whatever it was, it was no pancake.
 I asked her what was going on.
 She sheepishly replied that she hadn’t wanted to waste some overripe bananas, so she decided to make banana pancakes.
-Well, I like a good banana bread, and a banana split is awesome, and a peanut butter and banana sandwich is pretty good too, but bananas don’t belong in pancakes, at least not in my book.
+Well, I like banana bread, and I love peanut butter and banana sandwiches, and banana splits are awesome, but bananas don’t belong in pancakes, at least not in my book.
 I shoved the plate aside and said, “If I had known that Y2K was going to be this bad, I would have been more prepared.”
 To this day we still laugh about the Y2K disaster.

 But it is not just in the kitchen—or in the business world—that men think outside the box.
 I have observed a growing tendency among believers to apply the world’s axiom “think outside the box” to their Christianity.
 They seem to think that this is a self-evident truth that doesn’t need justification or clarification.
 Armed with this idea, they boldly go where no previous generation of believers has gone before, showing an indifference to doctrine and a carelessness about the teaching of the Bible.
 And they get irritated when other believers challenge this mentality.
 Watching believers who take this path has convinced me that “thinking outside the box” is dangerous if not carefully guarded and qualified.